crsl4/mindful-programming/lecture.md

 - Use readme and markdown (`md`) files to explain structure of folder and files within folder/subfolders; create logfiles as a "Dear diary" with details of analyses.
 See this [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - Use R Markdown (`Rmd`) files for data analyses and reports.
 See this [R Markdown tutorial](https://bookdown.org/yihui/rmarkdown/)
 - Slow down and think about file/folder organization

+Convention on naming files (very important for globbing to narrow file listing):

+- Avoid spaces, punctuation, accented characters, case sensitivity
+- Deliberate use of delimiters
+- Name contains info on content
+- Put something numeric first (left pad numbers with zeros)
+- Use the ISO 8601 standard for dates: YYYY-MM-DD

 ## 1.2 Write clear code